rayotoo/Neuroscience.github.io/README.md

 I hope you enjoy you study and I wish you the very best in your academic pursuits.
 This tutorial/short course is divided into 4 parts and is structured as follow.

-- Sensory Systems
+- Introduction to Sensory Systems
-- Motor Systems
+- Introduction to Motor Systems
-- Regulatory Systems
+- Introduction to Regulatory Systems
-- Behavioural and Cognitive Neuroscience
+- Introduction to Behavioural and Cognitive Neuroscience